Forensic Psychology Degree and Career Guide

 What career paths can I take in forensic psychology?

-As a forensic psychologist, you can provide vital services in the legal and criminal justice system of a specific area.
+As a forensic psychologist, you can provide vital services in the legal and criminal justice systems of a specific area.
 You can also work in universities, research centers, hospitals, medical examiners’ offices, forensic laboratories, police departments or as an independent consultant.

 Learn about pay & job projections for forensic psychologists.

-The study of human behavior and crime intersects in a variety of ways.
+The study of human behavior and crime intersect in a variety of ways.
 Career fields that share some overlapping characteristics and duties with forensic psychology include clinical psychology, forensic anthropology, forensic biology and forensic social work.